Tinkerforge/doc/en/source/Hardware/Bricklets/Piezo_Speaker.rst

 Description
 -----------

-The Piezo Speaker :ref:`Bricklet <product_overview_bricklets>` can be used to generate beeps with different frequencies.
+The Piezo Speaker :ref:`Bricklet <primer_bricklets>` can be used to extend :ref:`Bricks <primer_bricks>` by the possibility to generate beeps with different frequencies.
 The available frequency range is 585Hz to 7100Hz.
 A beep has a configurable length and it is possible to transmit a `Morse Code <http://en.wikipedia.org/wiki/Morse_code>`__ string.